Ashleigh Smith

 Must-Have Sprouting and Microgreens Growing Supplies

 You can easily get everything you need to grow microgreens and sprouts from True Leaf Market!
-The Sprouting Jar Kit or Self-watering Microgreens Grow Kit is perfect for beginners.
+The Sprouting Jar Kit or Self-Watering Microgreens Grow Kit is perfect for beginners.
 These include everything you need to get started.
 For sprouting, you will need seeds, a jar, and some kind of strainer.
 For growing microgreens, you will need trays, growing medium, and seeds.
 For both, you will need easy access to clean water, of course!
 For growing on a budget, use a mason jar with mesh or cheesecloth for sprouting, and repurpose shallow containers with paper towels, coconut coir, or clean sponges for growing microgreens.
 No matter what your setup looks like, I recommend growing alfalfa, broccoli, mung beans, clover, or radish sprouts!
 Some microgreen suggestions include sunflower, red amaranth, cantaloupe, basil, and spicy radish.

 Hot Weather Tips for Indoor Success